foobarbazfred/ProgrammingExamples/README.md

 # ProgrammingExamples

 Sample codes for programming exercises using SmartHomeSimulator.
-These codes are made with Node-RED.
+These codes are written in Node-RED.

 - code-02-01
   - sample code (Hello world!)